KutbuddinKhan/Machine-Learning-Mastery/6_EDA_Univariate/readme.md

 ---

-# Data Visualization with Seaborn and Matplotlib
+# EDA Using Univariate Analysis

-This tutorial demonstrates how to visualize data using Seaborn and Matplotlib in Python.
-We'll cover various types of plots to analyze categorical and numerical data from a dataset.
+This tutorial demonstrates how to perform Univariate Exploratory Data Analysis (EDA) using Seaborn and Matplotlib in Python.
+Univariate analysis focuses on visualizing and analyzing one variable at a time, providing insights into the data's distribution and characteristics.

+## Univariate Analysis:
+Univariate analysis involves analyzing a single variable.
+The primary goal is to understand the distribution, central tendency (mean, median, mode), and dispersion (range, variance, standard deviation) of the data.
+Examples include histograms, boxplots, and descriptive statistics like mean and standard deviation.

 ## Prerequisites